 3. Blackwork tattoo style

 The blackwork tattoo style refers to a wide spectrum of body art that uses black ink to create solid shapes and patterns.
 This incredible technique covers everything from small, individual designs to patterns that cover the body and create a second skin.
 Blackwork is an exciting area of tattoo design that offers a world of possibility.
-Whilst black ink is easier to remove with laser than colour, some blackwork tattoos use dense patterns, which means that potentially more removal sessions would be needed.
+Whilst black ink is easier to remove with laser than color, some blackwork tattoos use dense patterns, which means that potentially more removal sessions would be needed.
 It’s great to read up on different tattoo styles, however, it’s important to remember that your body art is completely and uniquely yours.
 Regardless of what’s popular, choose a style that feels right for you and fits comfortably on your skin’s canvas.